 This icing recipe works well on sugar cookies –here are 20 tips for making fabulous sugar cookies.

-- cut softened butter into pieces and place in a large bowl
+- Unwrap butter and place it in a bowl

 Get snail-e-mail in your inbox each week!